Chic conscious closet: How to Build a Minimalist Wardrobe

-When it comes to exclusive pieces, we can understand how parting ways with them can make your heart sink even when you know it’s the right thing to do (ahem, almost like cutting ties with toxic ex).
+When it comes to exclusive pieces, we can understand how parting ways with them can make your heart sink even when you know it’s the right thing to do.

 On the brighter side, you can exchange that clothing piece for a better one that complements your style.